Injury Attorneys | Restoring LivesTM

 New information suggests, however, that if you really care about your health, it might be more important to take a hard look at another factor: How many malpractice claims has that doctor had to pay?

 Several studies have tried to understand how people pick their doctors.
 The specific results vary, but some findings are similar across them all: convenience and word-of-mouth are more important than hard measures of medical effectiveness.

-One study found that a convenient location and friendly office staff were each more than twice as important as a physician’s success rate for benchmark procedures.
+A Healthgrades study found that a convenient location and friendly office staff were each more than twice as important as a physician’s success rate for benchmark procedures.
 That same study found, in fact, that less than half of patients did any research at all on their choice of physician and, for all practical purposes, chose one at random.

-The new report, published in the New England Journal of Medicine, looked at nationwide malpractice data and found that a very small number of physicians account for the bulk of problems.
+A new report, published in The New England Journal of Medicine, looked at nationwide malpractice data and found that a very small number of physicians account for the bulk of problems.
 The researchers noted that only 6% of doctors had paid a medical malpractice claim over the 10-year study period.
 Just 1% of doctors accounted for nearly one-third of all paid claims.
 Paid claims, the researchers discovered, were more important than total claims because they highlighted the most serious problems.

 Patterns which those looking for a new doctor should consider were revealed in the data, according to the study’s authors.
-Again, using paid claims as an indicator of substandard care, they found that simply having one paid claim was a warning sign, and that, in a kind of snowball effect, having multiple claims made it more likely that a physician would have even more claims.
+Again, using paid claims as an indicator of substandard care, they found that simply having one paid claim was a warning sign and that, in a kind of snowball effect, having multiple claims made it more likely that a physician would have even more claims.